Publications

 Cite / details →

-High digital engagement makes students more vulnerable to infrastructure failures, not less — the 'Dependency Divide'.
-Targeted reliability improvements for heavy users yield 2× the return of blanket interventions.
+High digital engagement makes students more vulnerable to infrastructure failures, not less.
+We call this the 'Dependency Divide', and targeted reliability improvements for heavy users yield 2× the return of blanket interventions.

 2026 · arXiv:2601.01231